matthewkeating/tasks/README.md

 ## To Dos
 * Mature software distribution.
 At the moment, the best/only way to get Tasks is to clone this repo and build your own version.
 Once feature development has stabilized, I'll package a release.
 * Add URL support in the notes text editor.
-* Option for placing the sidebar on the left-hand side.
+* Add option for placing the sidebar on the left-hand side.

 ## Known Issues
 The Download Tasks feature (in Settings) was used to aid in migrating tasks between development versions of the app.
 It is, at best, half-baked.
 It: